 Which restaurants count?

 By “chain restaurant” I basically mean fast food and fast-casual spots.
 No sit-down chain restaurants like Chili’s or TGI Friday’s will be considered.
 The reason for this is simply because those places have big menus with lots of options and it doesn’t really make this any fun.
-In order to be considered, you have to pay before you receive your food.
+In order to be considered, it’s gotta be counter service.

 What if it’s a local chain specific to one city?